Go directly to the content

 • Temperature fluctuations

-Recognizing your personal triggers can already help significantly reduce flare-ups.
+Recognizing your personal triggers can already help greatly to reduce flare-ups.

 Red light lamp for rosacea

-Red light therapy, also known as photobiomodulation or LLLT, uses red and near-infrared light to support the skin.
-It is non-invasive, gentle, and suitable for sensitive skin types, making it an appealing option for many people with skin issues.
+Red Light Therapy, also known as photobiomodulation or LLLT, uses red and near-infrared light to support the skin.
+It is non-invasive, gentle, and suitable for sensitive skin types, making it an interesting option for many people with skin issues.

 What many users experience: